Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 The life wheel technique gives clients a helicopter view of how satisfied they are with their life in key predefined life categories such as health, finances and relationships.

-The process is often a misunderstood life coaching modeI so this page I simply explain the BE DO HAVE Model and how to help your clients (and yourself) apply the model to their own goals and outcomes.
+The process is often a confusing and misunderstood life coaching modeI so this page I simply explain BE DO HAVE and how to help your clients (and yourself) apply the model to their own goals and outcomes with some useful examples.

 Once you have enrolled a client and organised the first session, using these 18 life coaching intake questions as part of your intake process will give you (and your clients) valuable insight and a powerful beginning to the coaching journey.